SkylineCommunications/dataminer-docs/develop/devguide/Connector/AdvancedDataMinerDataPersistenceNoSqlCassandra.md

 #### analytics_arrowwindows

-This table is used by the Trend Icons feature in DataMiner versions before version 10.2.4.
+This table is used by the trend icons feature in DataMiner versions prior to DataMiner 10.2.4.
 See [Accessing trend information from a card](xref:Accessing_trend_information_from_a_card).

 The table is defined as follows: